HelixDB/quickstart/go/README.md

 ```

 ## Deploying a HelixDB Instance
-Go into the `db` directory and deploy the instance using the following command
+Deploy the instance using the following command
 ```bash
 helix push dev
 ```